Fortunately, many UK airports are now following Civil Aviation Authority guidance on making things less stressful.

 If you use an insulin pump, it is therefore important to contact the manufacturer of the particular pump that you use for advice.
 It is also sensible to contact your airline and the airports you will travel through to find out their requirements if the manufacturer advises that your pump cannot go through some screening equipment.

 Changes in the cabin air pressure can have an effect on insulin delivery.
 The reduction in cabin air pressure when the aircraft climbs may lead to a slight increase in delivery of insulin as a result of the formation or expansion of air bubbles in the insulin syringe or tubing.
 This might be sufficient to cause symptoms of hypoglycaemia.
 A more severe impact could be seen in the (very rare) event of sudden decompression of the cabin at altitude.
 A slight reduction in insulin delivery is also possible during descent.
-You should discuss the best way to manage this with your doctor.
+Steps for preventing this can be found at the bottom of our Travelling with type 1 page.